I think I know vim pretty well. I’m at the stage where I’m the crusty old man

 Contains your last yank"%

-is the filename
+is the filename.
+SoCTRL-r%

 Expression register "=

-The calculator/expression register ”= is also really good.
-Use Ctrl-r in insert mode to get a simple calculator, but if you have an expression visually selected then the following will evaluate the expression:
+get a simple calculator, but if you have an expression visually selected then

 cCTRL-r=CTRL-r"CTRL-j